passionlim/intensive/Script_PublicTransportation.md

 There are various transportation systems in Seoul.
 For example, there are bus systems throughout the country, and several cities have great subway systems.
 Among them, I prefer taking a bus when i commute or when i go to downtown.

-First of all, when I moved into my house located in a rural city, I found a bus that passes by my office.
-It is the fastest transportation to get there.
-It was uncomfortable because it shook a lot.
-But I don’t like to waste my time in the morning to wait other transportations.
+First of all, I like to take a bus to my office to save my valueable morning time.
+When I moved into my house located in a rural city, I found a bus that passes by my office without transfering.
+Even though it was uncomfortable because it shook a lot, It is the fastest transportation to get there.
 From that point on, I have frequently taken the bus when I commute.

 Second of all, Korean bus system cover a larger geographical area outside of Seoul.
-There are lots of bus routes between cities and intercity buses to run frequently.
+There are lots of bus routes between cities and there are intercity buses to run frequently.
 It is very convenient and comfortable for me to go to downtown.

-In conclusion, like my experience, buses are still a convenient transportation for people living in rural area.
+In conclusion, Even though the subway system has developed and has spreaded out the cities, like my experience, buses are still a convenient transportation for people living in rural area.

 ## How has the public transportation system changed over time?
 What are the differences between the types of transportation you used as a child and the types you use today?
 Provide as many details as possible.